claudioanony/Getting-and-Cleaning-Data-Course-Project/README.md

 ----
 * "tidydata.txt": the final tidy dataset
 * "run_analysis.R": the script that prepares the final dataset
 * "CodeBook.md": the list of variables included in the final tidy dataset
 * "myfeatures.txt": the text file with the new variable names

-1. The script should be in the same directory of the original dataset, together with the file "myfeature.txt" that contains the new variable names.
+1. The script should be in the same directory as the original dataset, together with the file "myfeature.txt" that contains the new variable names.

 2. Load the libraries dplyr and reshape2